aragon/aragon-chain/docs/intro/overview.md

 ## What is Aragon Chain

 Aragon Chain is a scalable, high-throughput Proof-of-Stake blockchain that is fully compatible and interoperable with Ethereum.
-It s build using the the [Cosmos SDK](https://github.com/cosmos/cosmos-sdk/) which runs on top of [Tendermint Core](https://github.com/tendermint/tendermint) consensus engine.
+It is build using the the [Cosmos SDK](https://github.com/cosmos/cosmos-sdk/) which runs on top of [Tendermint Core](https://github.com/tendermint/tendermint) consensus engine.

 Aragon Chain allows for running vanilla Ethereum as a [Cosmos](https://cosmos.network/) application-specific blockchain.
 This allows developers to have all the desired features of Ethereum, while at the same time, benefit